 In both cases, you can still write your own code or upload some of the more common recommended flight control softwares such as ArduPilot.

 I followed Joop’s course to build a self-levelling drone using an Arduino as a flight computer.
 I also used his flight control code written in C++ to save time.
-I’d previously written my own in python to get a feel for the fundamental, but thought I’d benefit more from learning how to solder and mount a computer to the rest of the drone’s hardware.
+I’d previously written my own in python to get a feel for the basics, so I was happy using somebody else’s code verbatim as I would understand it by reading. but I had nil soldering experience before this project, so I thought I’d stick with the Arduino and learn to solder to a wiring schematic, instead of getting a plug-friendly or specialist flight computer.